How to Hide Spam Comments on Facebook Ads (2026) — 3 Methods, Ranked by Speed

 Option 3: Automated Comment Moderation Software

-The most effective solution is a dedicated comment moderation tool that connects to your Facebook Page via the Meta API and applies your rules automatically, in real time, 24/7.
+The most effective solution — and the only one that hides bad comments within seconds — is a dedicated comment moderation tool that connects to your Facebook Page via the Meta API and applies your rules automatically, in real time, 24/7.

 How it works:- 1Connect your Facebook Page via secure OAuth (no password sharing)